 'Quality assurance (QA) is a term generally used to describe the processes that seek to ensure that the learning environment (including teaching and research) reaches an acceptable threshold of quality.
 QA is also used to describe the enhancement of education and training provision and the standards attained by learners.' - QQI Core Statutory Quality Assurance Guidelines

-A Quality Policy Statement for Trinty was approved in December 2018 in response to Standard 1.1 of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) which states that Institutions should have a policy for quality assurance that is made public and forms part of their strategic management.
+A Quality Policy Statement for Trinty was first approved in December 2018 in response to Standard 1.1 of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) which states that Institutions should have a policy for quality assurance that is made public and forms part of their strategic management.
+The policy was updated in February 2021.
 The Quality Policy Statement takes account of the national context, the institutional context, Trinity strategic initiatives and governance of quality.
 It is supported by the suite of academic policies and procedures, academic regulations as set out in the College Calender, research, corporate, administrative and quality policies and procedures and acts as a signpost to these for those seeking further information.

 A Framework for Quality at Trinity was approved in January 2016 and brings together the elements that form the current focus of quality assurance and enhancement.